mpv-player/mpv/DOCS/man/ipc.rst

 can be enabled by specifying the path to a unix socket using the option ``--input-unix-socket``.
 Clients can connect to this socket and send commands to the player or receive events from it.
 You can use the ``socat`` tool to send commands (and receive reply) from the shell.
+See the ``--idle`` option how to make mpv start without exiting immediately or playing a file.

 .. warning::